george-hawkins/authsite/HEROKU.md

 $ git checkout -b heroku
 ```

-Setup SSL if required as outlined in the [README](https://github.com/george-hawkins/authsite/tree/jekyll#ssl).

 Add Heroku as a remote - the appropriate URL can be found on the dashboard.heroku.com settings page for the app.

 ```bash